Book cover

 Ian Sommerville.
 Software Engineering.
 Pearson, 10th edition, 2019.

 Hans van Vliet.
 Software Engineering: Principles and Practice.
-Wiley, 2008.
+Wiley, 3rd edition, 2008.

 Exercises